Baby Daddy

-Baby Daddy is an American sitcom created by Dan Berendsen that premieres on June 20, 2012, on ABC Family (Freeform).
+Baby Daddy is an American sitcom created by Dan Berendsen that premiered on June 20, 2012, on ABC Family (Freeform).
 The series follows Ben, a man in his twenties, who gets the surprise of his life when a one-night stand leaves his baby at his doorstep.
 Ben decides to raise his daughter with the help of his brother, Danny, his two close friends, Riley and Tucker, and his sometimes-overbearing mother, Bonnie.
-The show is based on and inspired by the American film Three Men and a Baby (1987), and serves as the third installment overall in the titular franchise.
-Six seasons are produced in total, with the 100th, and final episode airing on May 22, 2017.
+Six seasons were produced in total, with the 100th and final episode airing on May 22, 2017.

 Plot summary

 Ben Wheeler, a twenty-something bachelor, suddenly becomes a father when his baby daughter Emma is left at his doorstep.
 With the help of his overbearing mother Bonnie, his older brother Danny, and his two best friends Tucker and Riley, Ben works to turn his life around in order to provide for his daughter.